CUBRID/cubrid-manual/en/admin/config.rst

     .. note::

-        9.3 or less version supports the below levels additionationally.
+        9.3 or less version supports the below levels additionally.
 From 10.0, concurrency can be guaranteed more because MVCC method is applied when multiple concurrent transactions are processed; therefore, the below isolation levels are not used anymore.

             *   **TRAN_REP_CLASS_UNCOMMIT_INSTANCE** : This isolation level can incur dirty read.